TheGreatestGitUser/DiscordBotAndAlgorithmTrader/README.md

-# DiscordBotAndAlgorithmTrader
+# JoshuaPBot
 This repository will be used to contain my Discord bot that uses Discord.py.
-It will also extend out into a algorithm trader.
+This bot will be name "JoshuaPBot".